dionoid/koa-request/README.md

 koa-request
 ===========

-wrapper for request library to use in Koa
+wrapper for request library to use in koa